ig3/srf/README.md

 ```
 {
+    // The maximum interval until a card is due (seconds).
+    maxInterval: 31536000,  // 1 year

+    // The maximum number of new cards in 24 hours.
+    maxNewCards: 20,

-    // Limit on study time (seconds), beyond which new cards are not presented
+    // Study time (seconds) per 24 hours beyond which no new cards are shown
-    studyTimeLimit: 3600,
+    studyTimeLimit: 3600, // 1 hour

     // The maximum value factor may take.
     maxFactor: 10000,

     // The interval beyond which due times are rounded to the start of the
     // day, in seconds.
     dueTimeRoundingThreshold: 432000, // 5 days
-    // The factor for randomizing intervals when good or easy are selected.
-    intervalRandomFactor: 5,

     // again
     // The interval when again is selected, in seconds.
     againInterval: 10,
     // The minimum factor when again is selected.
-    againMinFactor: 1200,
+    againMinFactor: 1500,
     // The sensitivity of factor to previous interval when again is selected.
     // The time constant of exponential decay towards maxFactor, in seconds.
     againIntervalSensitivity: 1814400, // 21 days